rfuzzo/MWSE/docs/source/types/tes3combatSession.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-A structure that keeps track of combat session data.
+A structure that keeps track of combat session data that lasts for the duration of combat.
+It is mainly used for AI decision making.
+It is not saved to a savegame.

 ## Properties